jdevfullstack-tutorials/code-testing/README.md

 properly (remember, rule
 no. 2)
 4. global variables should
-be a last resort to be used and should be closely monitored
+be used minimally and
+should be closely monitored
 5. throwing exceptions
 should be closely monitored
-through testing
+through testing because
+throwing exceptions are actually tricky

 Then, the effect was immediate the very first time I did this: